 Wera is a dedicated pro-European, a committed environmentalist, and Bath’s first female Member of Parliament.

-Wera was born in Hanover, and attended the Sophienschule in the city.
-She got involved in politics whilst at school, joining the education trust FWS, whose aim was to inform young people about politics, and to build a strong civic society for the future.
-During this period, she got campaigned with the anti-nuclear movement, when a disused salt mine at Gorleben near Hanover was earmarked as a permanent nuclear waste storage facility.
+Wera was born in Hanover and got involved in politics whilst at school.
+She joined the education trust FWS, whose aim was to inform young people about politics, and to build a strong civic society for the future.
+During this period, she campaigned with the anti-nuclear movement, when a disused salt mine at Gorleben near Hanover was earmarked as a permanent nuclear waste storage facility.

 After leaving school, Wera continued her education, pursuing a joint honours degree in History and Fine Art at the University of Münster.
 She then studied for two years, focusing purely on art at the École des Beaux Arts in Paris.
 She then moved back to Germany, and completed a masters in History and Fine Art in Berlin, whilst working as a Radio Journalist.